 Don’t miss: Night at the museum.
 The NHM often holds after-hours events where you can solve crimes, conduct experiments, listen to talks or watch movies.
 At Dino Snores you can actually have a sleepover in the museum itself.

 What is it?
 London’s highest public garden – three storeys of lush landscaped gardens on the thirty-fifth floor of a City skyscraper.

 Why go?
-Located on Fenchurch Street, right in the heart of the City, this beautiful venue caused quite a stir when it opened back in 2015.
-Zip up 35 floors of the Walkie Talkie and you’ll be transported to a public garden with truly spectacular views.
-As well as all the lush greenery, you’ll find an observation deck, an open-air terrace, two restaurants, two bars and an uninterrupted panorama of the city’s skyline and the Thames snaking by below.
-Entry is free but you’ve got to book in advance online.
+Located on Fenchurch Street, right in the heart of the City, this beautiful venue caused quite a stir when it first opened.
+That’s because you can zip up 35 floors of the Walkie Talkie and be transported to a public garden with truly spectacular views.
+As well as all the lush greenery, you’ll find an observation deck, an open-air terrace, two restaurants, two bars and an uninterrupted panorama of the city’s skyline with the Thames snaking by below.
+Entry is free – you’ve just got to book in advance online.

 Don’t miss: Fancy watching the sunrise from Sky Garden’s spectacular Sky Pod?
-Rock up at 6.30am for a dynamic vinyasa flow yoga class (from £10) followed by breakfast at the Darwin Brasserie.
+Rock up at 6.30am for a dynamic vinyasa flow yoga class followed by breakfast at the Darwin Brasserie.
+Tickets are available online.

 What is it?
 An actual medieval castle on the north bank of the Thames, and, officially speaking, Her Majesty’s Royal Palace and fortress.